rohit455273/assertive.types/README.md

 ### Predicates

-All the predicated in this package check for objects of specific types.
+All the predicates in this package check for objects of specific types.

 Wrappers to functions in `base`: